Laurens van der Post: Posthumous controversy

-After Sir Laurens' death a number of writers questioned the accuracy of his claims about his life.
+After van der Post's death a number of writers questioned the accuracy of his claims about his life.
 His reputation as a "modern sage" and "guru" was questioned, and journalists published examples of embellishment of the truth in his memoirs and travel books.
-J. D. F. Jones, in his authorised biography Teller of Many Tales: The Lives of Laurens van der Post (2001), claimed that van der Post was "a fraud, a fantasist, a liar, a serial adulterer and a paternalist.
+J. D. F. Jones, in his authorised biography Storyteller: The Lives of Laurens van der Post (2001), claimed that van der Post was "a fraud, a fantasist, a liar, a serial adulterer and a paternalist.
 He falsified his Army record and inflated his own importance at every possible opportunity."
 A rebuttal was published by Christopher Booker (van der Post's ODNB biographer and friend) in The Spectator.

+While conducting research for van der Post's biography with the permission of his daughter Lucia, Jones found documents confirming that van der Post in 1953 had fathered a daughter with a 14-year-old girl named Bonnie (actress and dancer Evadne Baker), who had been entrusted to his care by her parents for a sea voyage between South Africa and England.
+Van der Post never acknowledged the existence of the child, nor his relationship to her, but did pay Bonnie a yearly stipend.
+The child, Cari Mostert, publicly came out to support Jones's biographical account in 1996, after Van Der Post's death.

 Selected works

 For a complete list see External links.